 Overview

 This guide explains how to add special handling for Plaid authentication flows in your React Native app using an embedded browser.
-This provides a native iOS and Android authentication experience and automatically closes when the flow completes.
+This provides a native iOS and Android authentication experience.

 What This Does